-Phase 3 runs from August 2021 until March 2021.
+Phase 3 runs from August 2021 until July 2022.
 During this Phase, the prototypes developed during the PCP Phase 2 will be validated in operational environment to check their compliance with the requirements defined in the Tender Documentation.

 Phase 3 – Operational Validation – Successful Contractors